 The story of FA Girl is both simple and non existent.
 We're introduced to our female protagonist Ao Gennai, who is pretty much your standard high school girl living alone in her apartment alone.
 One day, a strange little box arrives on her doorstep, and opening it, she finds a little figure of a girl sitting in there with runners.
 Accidentally activating the figure, we are introduced to Gourai, a brand new model of Frame Arms Girl.
 Soon, more different types of FA Girls start arriving and Ao's house, the reason being that Ao's Gourai is the only one running, and the company who makes FA Girls want to collect data on Gourai from her.
 To do this, they send other FA Girls to Ao's house so that they can battle Gourai to collect combat data, in turn, Ao gets paid for her "efforts" for that.
 Simple concept right?
 Well the anime actually doesn't always focus on this aspect.

 Each episode is divided into two sessions, with a story taking place in each.
 Only about a third of these sessions contain battles, and they aren't really exciting or time consuming either.
-Outcome is painfully predictable for almost every battle (hint: Gourai is the main character), and the rest of it is slice of life/random mayhem with FA Girls.
+Outcome is painfully predictable for almost every battle, and the rest of it is slice of life/random mayhem with FA Girls.
 It's not a very cohesive plot by any stretch, as it's mostly just that slice of life show where the characters have dumb fun with each other, and that's pretty much it.
 However one might be able to find some charm in these dumb misadventures that these characters take part in.

 There is also some bits of interesting areas for those that are fans of either model kits or FA Girls.
 Other than the blatant advertising of Kotobukiya and their products, the show has bits where they teach you the basics of building model kits, as well as how they are made, which can definitely add a unique sort of appeal to the model kit builders like me out there.